Major League Baseball Drops Marijuana, Adds Opioids, Cocaine To 'Drugs Of Abuse' List

 MLB officials said changes to the policy were agreed to by the Players Association and were made to protect athletes from lethal and addictive substances.

-"The opioid epidemic in our country is an issue of significant concern to Major League Baseball," said the league's Chief Legal Officer Dan Halem.
+"The opioid epidemic in our country is an issue of significant concern to Major League Baseball," said league Chief Legal Officer Dan Halem.
 "It is our hope that this agreement - which is based on principles of prevention, treatment, awareness and education - will help protect the health and safety of our Players."

 Today, @MLB and the @MLB_PLAYERS jointly announced significant changes to the Drug of Abuse provisions of the Joint Drug Prevention and Treatment Program. pic.twitter.com/jIie1JDVAg— MLB Communications (@MLB_PR) December 12, 2019